danielpeter/specfem2d/04_running_the_solver.md

 `SAVE_FORWARD` determines if the last frame of a forward simulation is saved (`.true.`) or not (`.false`)

-There are three possible types of models:
+There are three possible types of models for seismic wave propagation:

 1.  (`model_number 1 rho Vp Vs 0 0 QKappa Qmu 0 0 0 0 0 0`) or